TROG111/SatNav/README.md

  2_1_1 - update includes: 1) attempt to try and avoid installation issues with linking databanks in wrong order; 2) added fix for new Space locations which were always being assigned to planets instead of 'Space'; 3) a few bug fixes

- 2_1_2 - update includes: 1) improved avoidance of databank linking issues during installation; 3) improved readability of screens: a) highlighting of selected planets/location is now shown by a bar rather than a font colour change; b) 4 LUA parameters have been added to allow users to change the colours for Planet Panel Backgroun; Location Panel Background; Panel font colour; and highlight bar colour.
+ 2_1_2 - update includes: 1) improved avoidance of databank linking issues during installation; 2) improved readability of screens: a) highlighting of selected planets/location is now shown by a bar rather than a font colour change; b) 4 LUA parameters have been added to allow users to change the colours for Planet Panel Backgroun; Location Panel Background; Panel font colour; and highlight bar colour.

+ 2_1_3 - update includes: 1) fixed issue when using SatNav while seated in DimHud seat, SatNav location was not being read as DimHud only loads the saved locations when it boots; 2) added a new command to add locations from the command line; 3) yet another fix for SatNav bootup to get the correct databank links.